 Don’t fret if you cannot speak Korean.
 Although the Vendors speak little to no English, they are accustomed to foreigners wandering into the market to take photos in awe and fascination and they will try their hardest to communicate with you.
 If you indicate that you want to buy something, they will show you the price on a calculator.

-Haggling is certainly encouraged and while the vendors aren’t actively trying to charge you over the odds, prices are likely to be slightly over inflated as it is just expected that customers will try and lower the initial price offered, as is typical in a Korean market environment.
+Haggling is certainly encouraged at Noryangjin fish market.
+While the vendors aren’t actively trying to charge you over the odds, prices are likely to be slightly over inflated as it is just expected that customers will try and lower the initial price offered, as is typical in a Korean market environment.

 If you do decide to make a purchase, you can either choose to take the fish home and cook it yourself (no fun!), or head over to one of the restaurants within the market.

 To provide you with a little frame of reference on the types of prices to expect at Noryangjin fish market, I have listed some averages for popular seafood delicacies below.
 To convert the values of Korean won into US dollars, simply divide each value by 100.

 A huge king crab fit for a feast – 40,000 – 50,000 KRW per crab

 Large lobsters – 75,000 KRW per lobster

 Sannakji (live octopus) – Three small octopus for 10,000 KRW